bennigraf/Lammps/controller/soft-rf24/README.md

 IRQs are not used in this first version but may be added to receive data later.
 For now, we have to manually check for incoming data.

+BTW: There's no tolerance for faulty data yet, so use wisely!

 Basic Usage
 ===========